How India's Great Banyan Tree came back from the brink of death to become one of the most astounding living things on Earth.

 At their highest point, the tree’s branches reach up to about 80 feet.
 But far more so than its height, the tree’s width and circumference are what’s made it a famous tourist attraction.

 In fact, a road measuring about 1,080 feet has been built around the Great Banyan Tree.
 But even with the road there, the tree has not stopped growing.

 As a result, the roots have started to overtake parts of the road, creating a kind of tunnel effect above the road.
 Visitors can walk along the road but are only permitted to visit the perimeter of the tree and cannot go off the path.

-But despite these other attractions, the Great Banyan Tree remains the garden’s most popular destination (the fact that the banyan, associated with the Hindu creator god Brahma, is India’s national tree probably doesn’t hurt as well).
+But despite these other attractions, the Great Banyan Tree remains the garden’s most popular destination (the fact that the banyan, associated with the Hindu gods Brahma and Shiva, is India’s national tree probably doesn’t hurt as well).
 And with so few other trees like it in the entire world, it’s easy to see why so many come to see the Great Banyan.